cwseitz/miniSMLM/README.md

-# SMLM
+# miniSMLM

-The repository contains various statistical inference software and modules for simulating and analyzing super-resolution images
+Mini repository for simulating and analyzing localization microscopy images for super-resolution